June 14, 2010

 June 15, 2010

 On Tuesday, we went to Maastrict, Netherlands, a quaint town very close to her house in Aubel, Belgium.
-We had lunch at a cafe, tried not to breathe second-hand smoke, and shopped mostly for shoes for her wedding.
+We had lunch at a cafe, tried not to breath second-hand smoke, and shopped mostly for shoes for her wedding.
 Then came back and made dinner with her fiance, drank some Belgian beer that is brewed in an old church nearby, and played some ping-pong.
-Usually, I only get to spend 1 day with my friend and the entire time is spent catching up on each others lives.
+Usually, I only get to spend 1 day with my friend and the entire time is spend catching up on each others lives.
 It is really nice to be able to spend more time with her so we can get past that and just hang out as friends the way we used to.

 June 16, 2010